The application deadline has been extended to March 15.

 Format: There will be two 2 ½ hour sessions each day.
 Each session will include an opening lecture and seminar-style discussion of the text and the issues at hand.
 Students will be expected to prepare the readings carefully and participate in the discussions of the material.

 Location: The seminar will take place at the University of Chicago.
-Students will be provided with lodging, meals, and a travel stipend of up to $350.
+Students will be provided with lodging and meals for the duration of the seminar, and a travel stipend of up to $350.

-Application Information: This seminar will be open to doctoral students in Philosophy, Theology, and other relevant fields.
+Application Information: This seminar will be open to doctoral students in the humanities and relevant fields.

 Applicants will be required to submit: